Activities & Itineraries

 40 Charlotte Street, Brisbane CBD

 Located in the heritage-listed John Mills Himself building, Archives Fine Books more than lives up to its tagline of “one million books on every topic”.
-While its main purpose is selling rare and collectible books, and trust us there are a few jewels among the collection if you have the funds for them, Archives can more than serve the needs of the average secondhand book hunter.
-The shop spans the majority of the second floor of the building and positively glows with an aura of old-timey literary fun.
-Seriously guys, stepping into Archives is like stepping into the library at Hogwarts—magic and all.
+While its main purpose is selling rare and collectible books— there are truly some jewels to behold if you can afford it— Archives can more than serve the needs of your average secondhand book hunter.
+Spanning the majority of the second floor of the building, Archives feels like stepping into the library at Hogwarts—magic and all.
 If you visit, just be prepared to lose a whole day inside its hallowed walls.
-So worth it.

 3/160 Ryans Road, Nundah

 Ever wondered where all the extra books from the Brisbane libraries go?
-Well, they go here—the Cystic Fibrosis Queensland Bookshop.
-Tucked away in Nundah, you'll find what is essentially a small warehouse filled to the brim with hundreds of ex-library books, as well as tomes donated by fellow booklovers in need of more space on their bookshelves.
-There's plenty of relatively new books, as well as older works, so your guaranteed to walk out with a fresh a stack of reading material for your bedside table.
+Well, they find a spot on the shelf at the Cystic Fibrosis Queensland Bookshop.
+More like a warehouse than a bookshop, this treasure trove is filled to the brim with hundreds of ex-library books, as well as tomes donated by those in need of a little more space.
+There's plenty of relatively new books, as well as older works, so you're guaranteed to walk out with a fresh stack of reading material.

 Brisbane Bookstores For Kids' Books